uc-cdis/gen3-discovery-ai/README.md

 This is intended to primarily support a [Retrieval Augmented Generation (RAG) architecture](https://arxiv.org/abs/2005.11401), where there is a knowledge library related to a topic.

-> The API itself is flexible per topic, so if a RAG architecture doesn't make sense, there are options to support others in the future.
+> The API itself is configurable *per* topic, so if a RAG architecture doesn't make sense for all topics, there is flexibility to support others.

 In RAG, upon receiving a query, additional information is retrieved from a knowledge library, relevancy compared to user query, and prompt to a foundational LLM model is augmented with the additional context from the knowledge library (alongside a configured system prompt to guide the LLM on how it should interpret the context and response).

-### Initial support
+### Currently Supported Backends, Embeddings, and Models

     Knowledge Library:
-        - Chromadb in-mem vector database
+        - Chroma in-memory vector database
         - (TBD) Google Vertex AI Vector Search
         - (TBD) AWS Aurora Postgres with pgvector
         - (TBD) Others?